matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

       001010b8 f5                       ??
 F5h
 ```

-the deflate is a simple zlib and if we look at the end of the ```do_encrypt_file``` function there's a bunch of NULL bytes, just enough to hold the deflated bytes.
+The deflate is a simple zlib and if we look at the end of the ```do_encrypt_file``` function there's a bunch of NULL bytes and we can see ```compressed size + number of null bytes + 8 == decompressed size```.
+These 8 bytes are the size of the UD2 instructions + 2 bytes for the compressed size + 4 bytes for the uncompressed size, so we we can just overwrite the whole function code with the decompressed code (starting from 0x1010ad is this specific case.)

-with a simple ghidra script we can do the deflate in place and analyze the code.
+A simple ghidra script can do the deflate in place:

 ```python
 #HTB inflate indefinite